writersky/Sparky/README.md

 Contributing
 ============
 Please open up a ticket and submit changes through pull requests.
-Log title "sparky-#: title", and a brief summary on what the changes are.
+Log a meaningful title, and a brief summary on what the changes are.

 Authors